Part I: War Story

 The Commodore fought for his conviction to be overturned for the rest of his life, reportedly spending millions in the effort, but was pipped at the post repeatedly by petty politics.
-(This was namely by successive Ontario Conservative provincial governments, who'd had him charged in the first place.
-Federal governments, on the other hand, under both Prime Minister MacKenzie King and R.B.
-Bennett were highly sympathetic –clemency was on the table–, but such initiatives were blocked from action by an Ontario government protest which the Province refused to withdraw.
+This was namely by successive Ontario Conservative provincial governments, who'd had him charged in the first place.
+Federal governments under two Prime Ministers, William Lyon MacKenzie King and R.B.
+Bennett, were highly sympathetic, but their moves to clear Jarvis were blocked from action by an Ontario government protest which the ruling provincial Conservatives refused to withdraw.

 “Great Canadian; Aemilius Jarvis Passes” The Express Herald, 23 December 1940. http://news.ourontario.ca/newmarket/116439/page/2